jdmau72/Grading-Tools-/README.md

 This program allows you to neatly organize all student submissions, as well as unpack all the zip files included.

 ## How to Run:
-    1. Make sure to have a "classlist.csv" file in the class directory with student's last name, first name Ex.
-Mau Justin
+    1. Make sure to have a "classlist.csv" file with students' last name, first name (see provided example classlist.csv")
     2. Download all submissions from D2L (.zip)
-    3. Extract that zip to a folder named "_submissions" in that assignment's directory
+    3. Extract the .zip file
-    4. Run with "python3 sortSubmissions.py"
+    4. Run with *python3 sortSubmissions.py*
-    5. Follow the instructions on the console
+    5. Fill out all the fields
     6. All files associated with each student's submission should now be in that student's respective folder